Clinic Services & Fees

 Early Language/Communication Preschool

 Preschool aged children work on communication and socialization goals in a group therapy model designed to take advantage of peer interaction and structured communication activities.
 The communication preschool group meets twice per week in the fall and spring semesters and four days per week in the summer.
+Both individual and group treatment times are provided to meet the individual needs of clients.
+Family involvement is encouraged to provide the best learning environment for our clients.

 Social Communication Groups